dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/gravsearch.md

 The result is a collection of Iris representing dependent resources.
 The same logic applies to value objects.

+If the input query contains a `UNION`, and a variable is bound in one branch of the `UNION` and not in another branch, it is possible that the prequery will return more than one row per main resource.
+To deal with this situation, `SearchResponderV2` merges rows that contain the same main resource IRI.

 ### Main Query

 The purpose of the main query is to get all requested information about the main resource, dependent resources, and value objects.